akanadocs/docs-test/sp/configure-jre.md

 ---
 layout: page
 title: Configure Java Runtime
-description: A guide to how to setup an external JRE to run the Akana Platform
+description: A guide to how to setup an external JRE to run the Akana Platform.
 product: sp
 category: gs
 sub-nav-class: Installation - Akana API Platform